NOBC Logo New Orleans Bicycle Club

 This is the standard big group weekend training ride in New Orleans.
 These very informal training rides leave every Saturday and Sunday at about 7:00 a.m.
 Saturdays tend to be a bit faster and larger than Sundays.
 Most riders meet at the Starbucks on Harrison Avenue, leaving at 7:00 am, and riding toward the lake on Marconi Blvd., picking up additional riders along Lakeshore Drive.
 Riders start arriving around 6:30 for conversation and coffee.
 Feel free to contact the Webmaster for updated information if you are new or visiting.
 The Giro Ride route, while a good choice for weekend mornings, is not necessarily the best option for solo weekday riding.

 This 50-mile ride traditionally follows Lakeshore Drive (you can catch the group there if you're a bit late) east to Hayne Blvd., continues on Hayne to Paris Road, and heads south to Chef Menteur Hwy (Hwy 90), turning East to Venetian Isles and returning essentially the same way except for a section on Lake Forest Blvd. and Bullard Ave.
 (2020).
 In-season rides can be tough, with sprints at the end of Hayne, Chef Highway, the Service Road, and the top of the two bridges.
 Group size varies from about 10 in the dead of winter to about 50 in mid-summer.
 These rides were started many years ago by Glenn Gulotta as a traning ride for his West End team, and subsequently became one of the most consistent training rides in town.
 A great way to get in a hard training ride and still be home before 10:00.
-The group does a slow warm-up on Lakeshore Drive on the way out, with the pace picking up rapidly to the high-20's and low 30's once it crosses the Industrial Canal bridge and Casino bridge.
+The group does a slow warm-up on Lakeshore Drive on the way out, with the pace picking up rapidly to the high-20's and low 30's once it crosses the Industrial Canal bridge and Dowman Road bridge and drops down onto Hayne Blvd.
 Take a look at a 2020 Strava ride to see the route and to get an idea of the speeds and generally what a typical mid-summer Giro Ride is like.
 This is a traditional training ride that is not organized or conducted by any particular club or bike shop.

 River Levee /